MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 ### X-WNS-Debug-Trace

 This header returns useful debugging information as a string.
 We recommended that this header be logged to help developers debug issues.
-This header, together with the X-WNS-Msg-ID header, is required when reporting an issue to WNS.
+This header, together with the X-WNS-Msg-ID header and MS-CV, are required when reporting an issue to WNS.

     X-WNS-Debug-Trace: <string value>